-Cycling is a great low-impact cardiovascular exercise that improves your lung capacity and circulation while at the same time developing strength endurance of the lower body.
+Cycling is a great low-impact cardiovascular exercise that improves your lung capacity and circulation while at the same time developing the strength and endurance of the lower body.

-This is why Spin cycle classes, Pelaton, and Soul cycle classes have become so popular.
+This is why Spin cycle, Peloton, and Soul cycle classes have become so popular.
 However, while spin cycling is a great high-intensity workout, you are riding on bikes with manual resistance to a generic workout without individualised targets.

 Intensity is managed through “feel” rather than strict markers of power, cadence, and heart rate.

 Here at AI, we use state-of-the-art Watt bikes in our Altitude sessions.
-This enables you to gauge intensity based on your Functional Threshold Power (FTP) testing and using personalised training zones for your current fitness level.
+This enables you to gauge intensity based on your testing and using personalised training zones for your current fitness level.
 Now that’s smart!

 How Does Our Room Work?